 Visa (It’s worth double-checking what the visa requirements are for travelling from your country to New Zealand to avoid disappointment)

-If you’re planning on heading to the South Island and hitting up the backcountry there, head to my outfit check list and recommendations here.
+If you’re planning on heading to the South Island and hitting up the backcountry there, head to the outfit check list and recommendations here.

 See you in the southern hemisphere for an unforgettable season and experience.